 The colors also differ as well as the prices.
 The battery life of both models is the same.
 You can expect up to 28 days on the normal and up to 37 days with Solar activated.

-Even more, is that the Fenix 7X models are equipped with a flashlight feature that can come in handy in helping illuminate a little dark space and also mimic your cadence as you run or walk.
+Even more, is that the Fenix 7X models are equipped with a flashlight feature that can come in handy in helping illuminate a little dark space and can also mimic your cadence as you run or walk.

 Garmin Fenix 7S vs 7 vs 7X – General Features Compared